-- 47. Where a student voluntarily agrees to undertake a break in studies during Stage 1 of the procedure, they will be required to provide medical evidence that they are fit to return to study to SSD prior to being permitted to re-enrol.
-The Head of SSD will confirm to the Registrar whether the medical evidence provided is sufficient to conclude that they are fit to return to study.
-The Head of SSD may recommend that a Learning Support Plan be agreed as set out in the Student Disability Policy prior to the student's return - 48.
-Where a student has been required to take a break in studies by an SSP, the SSP that made the decision regarding the required break, or as many members of the original panel as possible, will be consulted to consider whether the student is able to return to study.

-- 48.1.
-Further medical evidence, which considers the student's ability to fully engage with their studies and meet the requirements of the programme, will normally be requested from the student. - 48.2.
+- 50. Where a student voluntarily agrees to undertake a break in studies during Stage 1 of the procedure, they will be required to provide medical evidence that they are fit to return to study to SSD prior to being permitted to re-enrol.
+The Head of SSD will confirm to the Head of Registry whether the medical evidence provided is sufficient to conclude that they are fit to return to study.
+The Head of SSD may recommend that a Learning Support Plan be agreed as set out in the Student Disability Policy prior to the student's return - 51.
+Where a student has been required to take a break in studies by an SSP, the SSP that made the decision regarding the required break, or as many members of the original panel as possible, will be consulted to consider whether the student is able to return to study. - 51.1.
+Further medical evidence, which considers the student's ability to fully engage with their studies and meet the requirements of the programme, will normally be requested from the student. - 51.2.
 A student will only be permitted to return if, after receiving and considering the medical evidence, a meeting of the SSP is satisfied that the student is able to return.
-A member of SSD may be requested to provide advice to the SSP to help inform its decision making. - 48.3.
+A member of SSD may be requested to provide advice to the SSP to help inform its decision making. - 51.3.
 The SSP will also consider any support that the student may require to enable a return to studies.
-The SSP may require that a Learning Support Plan is agreed as set out in the Student Disability Policy prior to the student's return. - 49.
-The general expectation is that the student will take personal responsibility for fully engaging with any Learning Support Plan in place. - 50.
-A student who does not engage with the Learning Support Plan may be referred back to the SSP for further consideration and the student may be withdrawn from the University. - 51.
-A student who returns after a BIS will meet with a member of SSD.
-Further information about this meeting is available in the Change of Circumstances Guidance which can be found here.
+The SSP may require that a Learning Support Plan is agreed as set out in the Student Disability Policy prior to the student's return. - 52.
+The general expectation is that upon their return to study the student will take personal responsibility for fully engaging with any Learning Support Plan in place. - 53.
+A student who does not engage with the Learning Support Plan may be referred back to the SSP for further consideration and the student may be withdrawn from the University.

+54. A student who returns after a BIS will meet with a member of SSD.
+Further information about this meeting is available in the Change in Circumstances Guidance.